YADRO-KNS/ConfigORM/README.md

 #### Field Types

-Depending on field data will be casted to exact type.
+Depending on field data will be cast to exact type.
 ```
 >>> from Config import General
 >>> General.debug